 Good 0% interest offers

-- Good 0% interest offers: This card charges 0% interest on purchases for 18 months and charges the same 0% interest on balance transfers made within the first 60 days of opening your account.
+- Good 0% interest offers: This card charges 0% interest on purchases for 18 months and 0% interest on balance transfers made within the first 60 days of opening your account.
 This is among the longest time periods available, although a few other cards may let you secure 0% interest on purchases and/or balance transfers for an even longer stretch of time.

 How to Get the Most Out of This Card

 Similarly, if you have a pile of high-interest credit card debt, transfer those balances to this card within the first 60 days.
-Create a plan to pay off your debt within the 18-month introductory offer period, and you could save big on interest payments.
+Create a plan to pay off your debt within the 18-month introductory offer period, and you could save big on any potential future interest payments.
 Plus, without having to make interest payments for 18 months, you might even pay down your debt faster.

 - Rental car collision insurance (secondary to your own policy)

 One positive thing about this card, however, is that you receive free access to your FICO score each month on your credit card statement.
 As well, if your card is lost or stolen while in the U.S. or abroad, there’s a 24-hour hotline assisting with emergency card replacement and emergency cash advance.

 HSBC credit cards come with security features like fraud monitoring.
-You can also opt in to fraud alerts that will notify you of suspicious activity on your account via text or email.
+You can also opt into fraud alerts that will notify you of suspicious activity on your account via text or email.

-HSBC Gold Mastercard’s Fees
+HSBC Gold Credit Card's Fees

 This card doesn’t charge an annual fee or foreign transaction fees on purchases made abroad.
 You won’t even pay a late fee the first time you pay late, nor will you pay a penalty APR.